wur-bioinformatics/introduction-to-bioinformatics/week4.md

 Very recently, the DeepMind team of Google introduced a machine learning-based approach called AlphaFold.
 This reader describes how AlphaFold builds on previous approaches and has had substantial impact in biochemistry and bioinformatics.
 An analogy could be made to the introduction of the smartphone: whereas previously, one needed to go to the library to find a computer and connect to the internet to get to a weather forecast, one now simply takes the phone and looks up the weather.
-It is described why AlphaFold could be developed and work only now, how it was compared to other approaches in a fair manner, how it relies on database search and multiple sequence alignment, and what the introduction of the AlphaFoldDB-database that contains AlphaFold-predicted structure models means for discovery pipelines.
+In the following sections, it is described why AlphaFold could be developed and work only now, how it was compared to other approaches in a fair manner, how it relies on database search and multiple sequence alignment, and what the introduction of the AlphaFoldDB-database that contains AlphaFold-predicted structure models means for discovery pipelines.

 ## AlphaFold ingredients: experimentally derived 3D structures & computational advances